AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 ## Resolve catalog sync issues {#resolvesync}

-When you trigger a data resync, it can take up to an hour for the data to update and be reflected in UI components, such as recommendation units.
-However, if after waiting for an hour you still notice discrepancies between your catalog and what appears on your storefront, or if the catalog sync failed, refer to the following:
+When you trigger a data resync, it may take up to an hour for the data to update and be reflected in UI components, such as recommendation units.
+If you still notice discrepancies between your catalog and what appears on the storefront, or if the catalog sync failed, refer to the following:

 ### Data discrepancy